Hbire21/Crowd-Tech/README.md

 # Basics
 ## Collection of Mini Works
-Scraping google search using "julia programming language"
+Scraping google search using "julia programming language" integrated with python